onniluova/RestaurantScrambler/README.md

 # RestaurantScrambler
 ![image](https://github.com/user-attachments/assets/1bd08908-a643-46f1-bd47-f51f58820ec8)

 Restaurant Scrambler is a web application that allows users to view menus from various restaurants.
 The application is built with JavaScript and uses CSS for styling.
 Data retrieval is handled via a REST API.
 The application requires a Metropolia VPN connection.
+The API for the app is deprecated.

 # User Guide